 On its transfer, it was converted into a hussar regiment and took over the numeral 20, which was vacant at the time, in the cavalry order of precedence.
 Five unconnected light dragoon regiments with that numeral had been raised and disbanded between 1706 and 1818.
 In 1890, the 20th Hussars were officially recognised as their successor and adopted their battle honours.

 The regiment remained in India until 1872, serving on both the Umbeyla (1863) and Black Mountain (1868) expeditions.
 It then mostly served in England from 1872 to 1895, broken only by a period in Ireland from 1879 to 1884.

 During the 1880s, it sent four troops to the Sudan, along with a detachment to the Egyptian Frontier Force.
 It fought at Tofrek and Ginnis in 1885, and at Gemeizeh in 1888 during the Mahdist War.

 The next overseas posting for the regiment as a whole only came in 1895, when it returned to India.
 From there, it moved to the Boer War (1899-1902) in 1901, taking part in the anti-guerrilla campaign.
 Garrison duties in Egypt, England and Ireland followed.

 In August 1914, the regiment deployed to the Western Front, where it fought mainly in a dismounted role, only serving on horseback for the first and last months of the conflict.

 Following the Armistice with the Ottoman Empire, the regiment was sent to Palestine in 1919 and then to Anatolia in 1920.
 There, it fought against the Turkish Nationalists at Izmit and made what some regard as the last ever British cavalry charge.

-Explore the history and collections of the 20th Hussars by visiting the 14th/20th King's Hussars Museum at the Museum of Lancashire.
+Discover more about the 20th Hussars by visiting the 14th/20th King's Hussars Museum in Preston.